 |Address||Botany Road, Delves, Walsall, WS5 4PU|

-|Religious Character||Does not apply|
+|Religious Character||Does Not Apply|

 |Number of Pupils per Teacher||24.6|

-|Percentage Free School Meals||17.2%|
+|Percentage Free School Meals||22.9%|

-|Pupils with SEN Support||10.3%|
+|Pupils with SEN Support||5.0%%|

-|Last Distance Offered Information Available||No|
+|Last Distance Offered Available||No|

 Information about this school

 The proportion of pupils known to be eligible for pupil premium funding is just above the national average.
 This is additional government funding for pupils known to be eligible to receive free school meals or who are looked after by the local authority.